Netflix/dispatch/docs/admin-guide/administration/plugins/configuring-atlassian-confluence.md

 Dispatch ships with Atlassian Confluence storage and document plugins.
 This page describes the available configurations for the plugins.
 {% endhint %}

-## Dispatch Configuration Variables for storage plugin
+## Dispatch configuration variables for storage plugin

 ### `API URL` \[Required\]